Pyerter/CSG-Zucchini/_Storyboarding/Brainstorming/Porter.md

 1. Primary Section (standard movement/combat/resource upgrades, biggest section)
 1. Boost Pack (increased jump height and dash to side)
 1. Mini-nuke (handheld grenade that annihalates everything on screen)
+1. Grapple (ranged grapple than can pull things or swing on)

 I want it to be possible to do nuke-only runs.